 Different Biblical Views of Marriage

 So far, we’ve seen that there are at least two Biblical views of marriage: monogamy and polygamy.
 You can have multiple wives and concubines and still not have disobeyed God.
 But there are more Biblical views of marriage in Scripture.
 Deuteronomy 22:28-29 tells us that rape victims must marry their rapist (and never get a divorce as long as he is still alive).
-In the same book of the Bible, we are told that men can invade foreign lands and capture female slaves and force them to be their wives (Deuteronomy 21:10-14).
-If she doesn’t please you though, the Bible says you can set her free (how nice).
+In the same book of the Bible, we are told that men can invade foreign lands, capture female slaves, and force them to be their wives (Deuteronomy 21:10-14).
+If she doesn’t please you, though, the Bible says you can set her free (how nice).
 Speaking of sex slaves, the Bible also says it is a father’s right to sell off his daughters (Exodus 21:7-9).

 As we can see, there are many different types of Biblical views of marriage.
 So to recap, according to the Bible, marriage can be…

 one man plus one wife plus a sex slave (Genesis 16:1-3).